baconspoon85/la-lettre/La Cuillère - Triple Stagger Hotswap/readme.md

 ![La Cuillere Front View](https://github.com/baconspoon85/la-lettre/assets/101666389/9279e423-1bd3-47c9-81c4-8dfd341255b2)

 La Cuillère is a drop in PCB designed for La Lettre, by somepin.
 The original case and plate support a QAZ-like, traditional row-stagger layout.
-La Cuillère PCB and the modified plate file in this directory support three layouts:
+Together with the modified plate file in this directory, La Cuillère Hotswap PCB supports three layouts:

 - Traditional row stagger, with 0.25u stagger between the top two alpha rows and 0.5u stagger between the bottom two
 - Uniform row stagger, with a uniform 0.25u stagger between rows
-- “Alpha” row stagger, where the top two rows are ortholinear
+- “Alpha” row stagger, where the top two alpha rows are ortholinear and the bottom alpha is staggered 0.5u (as with traditional row stagger)

 ![la-cuillère---tripple-stagger-pcb-for-la-lettre-by-somepin](https://github.com/baconspoon85/la-lettre/assets/101666389/b1477fd8-f8b5-469a-9af2-ac1378ef8482)